EarsToHear.net

 - He is Risen!

 "He is not here.
-He has risen from the
+For He has risen, as He said.
+Come, see the place where the Lord lay.

 Sir Lionel Luckhoo (1914-1997), was ambassador of Barbados and Guyana.